Best cheap car insurance in Hawaii

 In Hawaii's no-fault system, your insurance will pay for the injuries you and your passengers suffer, up to your PIP limit.
 You also cannot be sued unless there are serious injuries.

 In general, car insurance will cover damage caused by volcanoes if you have comprehensive coverage.
 However, if your car is damaged by wind damage or ash buildup after an initial eruption, you might not be covered.

 We collected thousands of quotes from ZIP codes across Hawaii for five of the largest insurers for a 30-year-old man with average credit, who owns a 2015 Honda Civic EX.

 Full-coverage auto insurance quotes include higher levels of coverage:

 |Bodily liability||$50,000 per person/$100,000 per accident|

 |Uninsured/underinsured motorist bodily injury||$50,000 per person/$100,000 per accident|

 |Comprehensive and collision||$500 deductible|

-ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
-These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes may be different.
+Rate data for this study was collected from Quadrant Information Services.
+These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes will differ.